awconstable/leankit-leadtime/README.md

                       id>.leankit.com)                                [required]
-  --email             The email address used to log in to LeanKit     [required] --password, --pass  The password used to log in to LeanKit          [required] --boardId, --bid    The id of the board you want to calculate lead time for
+  --email             The email address used to log in to LeanKit     [required] --password, --pass  The password used to log in to LeanKit          [required] --boardId, --bid    The id of the board you want to calculate lead and cycle
-                                                                      [required]
+                      time for                                        [required]
   --month, -m         The month as a date to lead time calculation during.
                       Format: YYYY-MM                                 [required]
   --help              Show help                                        [boolean]